 HEA courses are delivered week nights on the Baruch College campus in the fall, spring, and summer sessions, with additional online options available.
 The degree requires 36 credits (or 39 credits for those without administrative experience and required to complete an internship).
-Students may begin their studies in any semester and can complete courses full-time (12 or more credits) or part-time (less than 12 credits).
+Students may begin their studies in Fall/Spring semester and can complete courses full-time (12 or more credits) or part-time (less than 12 credits).
 Courses are taught by full-time public affairs professors with extensive knowledge of higher education scholarship and by adjunct professors who hold current high-level positions as college administrators of programs and services.

 Students have two options for completing the program: